andreapollastri/cipi/README.md

 ![GitHub](https://img.shields.io/github/license/andreapollastri/cipi)
 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/andreapollastri/cipi?label=version)

+# CIPI 3 IS IN BETA VERSION - NOT READY YET FOR PRODUCTION PROPOUSES BUT YOU CAN TRY IT AND INSTALL IT BECAUSE LTS VERSION WILL BE AUTO-UPGRATED ON YOUR SYSTEM!
+AUTO UPDATES ARE A GREAT PROGRESS THAN VERSION 2!!!
+# THE SITE EDIT PART IS CURRENTLY INCOMPLETE SO IT WORKS PARTIALY (I'M SORRY).
+# THE LTS AND COMPLETE VERSION WILL BE REALESE SOON, IN THE MEANWHILE I NEED YOUR FEEDBACK
+# DOCUMENTATION AND NEW WEBSITE WILL BE PUBBLISH IN THE NEXT DAYS

+## What's New?
+- Moved to Laravel 8
+- PHP 8 Support
+- Now you can manage the same server that runs Cipi
+- Auto version update (so you don't need to reinstall it)
+- API REST (with Swagger OA http://YOUR-IP/api/docs)
+- Cronjob editor
+- New Queue system to deploy servers
+- node 15, mysql 8, ffmpeg, composer 2 and other extensions
+- PHP CLI selector
+- CPU / RAM realtime charts
+- JWT authentication

+## I'm working on: Application installer, Site editor, PHP-FPM selector, supervisor site config and Git deploy!

 ## About
 Cipi is a Laravel based cloud server control panel that supports Digital Ocean, AWS, Vultr, Google Cloud, Linode, Azure and other VPS.
-It comes with nginx, Mysql, multi PHP-FPM versions, multi users, Supervisor, Composer, npm, free Let's Encrypt certificates, Git deployment, backups, postfix, phpmyadmin, fail2ban, Redis, API, data migration and with a simple graphical interface useful to manage Laravel, Codeigniter, Symphony, WordPress or other PHP applications.
+It comes with nginx, Mysql, multi PHP-FPM versions, multi users, Supervisor, Composer, npm, free Let's Encrypt certificates, Git deployment, backups, ffmpeg, fail2ban, Redis, API and with a simple graphical interface useful to manage Laravel, Codeigniter, Symphony, WordPress or other PHP applications.
 With Cipi you don’t need to be a Sys Admin to deploy and manage websites and PHP applications powered by cloud VPS.

 ## Features
 - Easy install: setup one or more servers with a click in less than ten minutes without be a Linux expert.